 If you don’t know who you are marketing to, targeting your local audience can be extremely difficult.
 That is why social listening is incredibly important.
 Be sure to monitor your users’ conversations to better understand the impact your campaign has had on your target audience.
-Use this information to improve your strategy and get fresh ideas for your next social media campaign.
+Use this information to improve your global social media strategy and get fresh ideas for your next social media campaign.

 More detailed information on how to perform a social media analysis can be obtained in our in-depth guide.

 Isn’t it amazing to be able to analyze your audience demographics when conquering new markets?
 The Analytics section of the Social Media Poster provides you with great statistics about your audience’s geographical location, language, age and even gender.
 At the moment, this feature is available for Facebook Business Pages only.

 Get a deeper grasp of your audience's demographics internationally and use this data to make your content as relevant as possible!

 A Checklist for Your Global Social Media Campaign